LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

 It can also be loaded automatically at startup time by using a :term:`settings file`.

-The ``debugger`` tool includes the debugging features found in traditional Prolog debuggers.
+The :doc:`../devtools/debugger` tool includes the debugging features found in traditional Prolog debuggers.
 There are some differences, however, between the usual implementation of Prolog debuggers and the current implementation of the Logtalk debugger that you should be aware.
 First, unlike most Prolog debuggers, the Logtalk debugger is not a built-in feature but a regular Logtalk application using documented debugging hook predicates.
 This translates to a different, although similar, set of debugging features